 - your treatment hasn’t worked

 - your symptoms keep coming back

-Does Thrush go away on its own?
+Does vaginal thrush go away on its own?

-A mild vaginal yeast infection may go away without treatment.
-If you have mild symptoms, you may want to wait to see if that happens.
 If you’re not pregnant and you know that your symptoms are caused by a yeast infection, you can treat it yourself with over-the-counter antifungal medicine.

-- Stop using soap around your genital area.
+Avoid using soap around your genital area.

 Although there isn’t a lot of research behind this, Doctors do suggest that tight clothing could be a factor as aeration is important to avoid creating the right conditions for Thrush to thrive.

 Can I have sex when I have vaginal thrush?

 It is advised not to have sex if you are experiencing vaginal thrush.

 Vaginal thrush is not an STI, but having sex can be uncomfortable.
 Penetration can aggravate inflamed tissue, as well as increase itching and irritation and you may experience a burning sensation during or after sex.